Aspose/releases.aspose.com/content/en/slides/net/release-notes/2025/aspose-slides-for-net-25-11-release-notes.md

 The obsolete `INotesCommentsLayoutingOptions` interface has been removed.
 Please use the `ISlidesLayoutOptions` interface instead.

-### Removed Obsolete Property: NotesCommentsLayouting
+### Removed Obsolete Property: ISwfOptions.NotesCommentsLayouting

 The obsolete `NotesCommentsLayouting` property has been removed from `ISwfOptions` interface and `SwfOptions` class.
 Please use the `SlidesLayoutOptions` property instead.

-### Removed Obsolete Property: NotesCommentsLayouting
+### Removed Obsolete Property: IHtml5Options.NotesCommentsLayouting

 The obsolete `NotesCommentsLayouting` property has been removed from `IHtml5Options` interface and `Html5Options` class.
 Please use the `SlidesLayoutOptions` property instead.